 A draft doesn’t impact your product availability whatsoever, making it great for drafting up an order internally.
 Any products added aren’t reserved and availability isn’t checked.

 Opportunities at quotation stage can have three statuses: open, provisional, and reserved.
 Each of these statuses impact availability in a different way:

 - Stock on open quotations is marked as “quoted for.”
 You can see “quoted for” stock in your availability screens, but it’s not yet taken out of availability.

 - Make a quotation provisional by clicking Mark as provisional under Actions.
 At this point, stock is still marked as “quoted for” but you can provisionally allocate assets.

 - If you’re certain a quotation will go ahead, mark it as reserved by clicking Mark as reserved under Actions.
 At this point, any products on the opportunity are reserved, meaning stock is taken out of availability for this opportunity.
 You can allocate assets, too.

 Any products on an order are reserved.
 This means that the quantities of products that you’ve added to your order are taken out of availability.

 You can allocate assets to specify which particular serialized stock levels are reserved for this opportunity, as well as prepping and booking out kit.

 When you mark an opportunity as lost or dead or cancel it, any items return to availability immediately.

-Check out our guide for more: Mark an opportunity as lost or dead, or cancel it
+Check out our guide for more: Mark an opportunity as lost, dead, postponed, or canceled